cgreenhalgh/baardskeerder/README.rst

 This fork is intended for a variant of Baardskeerder to run on Mirage_.
 The persistent back-end is intended to be a Mirage OS.Devices.blkif and an API facade is intended to provide a mutable key-value API analogous to OS.Devices.kv_ro.

-Status is just starting; some delta are likely to be from this variant_.
+Status is implemented basic store over blkif in src/blkif.ml and ported flog0 log implementation to work with it.
+There is no cacheing and the store API has been narrowed to remove next, append and with_fd.
+Flog is currently disabled awaiting porting.

 Baardskeerder is a so-called Copy-on-Write B-tree_ (aka Append-only B-tree), a fully-persistent datastructure which can be implemented using nothing but